Irish Taxi Driver Federation urges drivers to report racism to gardaí

 Other drivers

-Jude, a black taxi driver who often parks at the taxi rank on Foster Place off College Green, said racist harassment also came from other drivers.
+Jude, a black taxi driver who declined to give his surname and who often parks at the taxi rank on Foster Place off College Green, said racist harassment also came from other drivers.
 He is an Irish citizen and has been driving taxis for a decade.
 He said he had recorded the racial abuse he had experienced in recent years in a diary.

 “I have more trouble with the fellas on this rank than I have with passengers,” he said.
 “When a customer comes, the other drivers tell them I’m not a registered taxi driver and then they leave and go to them.”